 It’s a customer acquisition model that relies on the product and its viral hooks to drive customer acquisition, conversion, retention and expansion.
-It’s been around more than 10 years now and generally applies to product that sell themselves without the intervention of a sales team.
+It’s been around for more than 10 years now and generally applies to products that sell themselves without the intervention of a sales team.

-(She also demonstrate that PLG companies perform better than all companies, but that’s another article)
+(She also demonstrates that PLG companies perform better than all companies, but that’s another article)